 - A dog engages in lip licking, or flicking would probably be a nervous one.

 - A semi-freeze pup: Well, beware as he held himself for a while before reacting to some situation.

-- Turning of the head: On encountering any fear, the dog is most likely to turn his head away from the fear.
-This gesture of appeasement is the sign of fear.
+- Turning of the head: On encountering any fear, the dog is most likely to turn his head away.
+This gesture of appeasement is a sign of fear.

 - Tensed facial features: The stressed eyebrows, twitching whiskers, and the tensed facial features are the signs of stress.

 - Tightly closed jaws: The closed jaw is the pre-action symbol.